piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

 __Time to setup__: 2 mins <br/>
 __Time to execute__: 10 mins <br/>

-To quickly get started this example project is utilising a docker image containing tooling required to test CSFLE with AWS KMS.
+To quickly get started this example project is utilising a docker image containing tooling required to test CSFLE and Queryable Encryption with AWS KMS or Azure KeyVault.
+I have automated the process of setting up KMS on AWS and Azure, using terraform, and supporting scrpts to minimized manual work.

 If you do not want to use the docker image and set this up on your own, follow instructions https://www.mongodb.com/docs/manual/core/csfle/tutorials/aws/aws-automatic/#use-automatic-client-side-field-level-encryption-with-aws